-Another fascinating phenomenon is characterized by large-scale outbreaks of bizarre behavior.
-To this day, these episodes puzzle historians and mental health practitioners.
-During the Middle Ages, they lent support to the notion of possession by the devil.
-In Europe, whole groups of people were simultaneously compelled to run out in the streets, dance, shout, rave, and jump around in patterns as if they were at a particularly wild party late at night (still called a rave today, but with music).
+Mass Hysteria Another fascinating phenomenon is characterized by large-scale outbreaks of bizarre behavior.
+During the Middle Ages, they lent support to the notion of possession.
+In Europe, whole groups of people were simultaneously compelled to run out in the streets, dance, shout, rave, and jump around in patterns as if they were at a particularly wild party (still called a rave today, but with music).
 This behavior was known by several names, including Saint Vitus's Dance and tarantism.
-It is most interesting that many people behaved in this strange way at once.
-In an attempt to explain the inexplicable, several reasons were offered in addition to possession.
+Several reasons were offered in addition to possession.
 One reasonable guess was reaction to insect bites.
 Another possibility was what we now call mass hysteria.
 Consider the following example.

-Modern Mass Hysteria

-One Friday afternoon an alarm sounded over the public address system of a community hospital calling all physicians to the emergency room immediately.
+Modern Mass Hysteria One Friday afternoon an alarm sounded over the public address system of a community hospital calling all physicians to the emergency room.
 Arriving from a local school in a fleet of ambulances were 17 students and 4 teachers who reported dizziness, headache, nausea, and stomach pains.
 Some were vomiting; most were hyperventilating.

-All the students and teachers had been in four classrooms, two on each side of the hallway.
-The incident began when a 14-year-old girl reported a funny smell that seemed to be coming from a vent.
+All the students and teachers had been in four class-rooms, two on each side of the hallway.
+The incident began when a 14-year-old girl reported a smell that seemed to be coming from a vent.
 She fell to the floor, crying and complaining that her stomach hurt and her eyes stung.
 Soon, many of the students and most of the teachers in the four adjoining classrooms, who could see and hear what was happening, experienced similar symptoms.
 Of 86 susceptible people (82 students and 4 teachers in the four classrooms), 21 patients (17 students and 4 teachers) experienced symptoms severe enough to be evaluated at the hospital.
-Inspection of the school building by public health authorities revealed no apparent cause for the reactions, and physical examinations by teams of physicians revealed no physical abnormalities.
-All the patients were sent home and quickly recovered (Rockney & Lemke, 1992).
+Inspection of the school building by public health authorities